Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 5. The customer is provided credit for the core

-6. Reusable core components go into the remanufacturing process, which typically involves tearing down the old core, validating its components, cleaning, inspection, rebuilding and quality checks.
+6. Reusable core components undergo the remanufacturing process, which typically involves disassembling the old core, validating its components, cleaning, inspection, rebuilding, and quality checks.

 Use your supplier resources

-All core exchange programs have some common elements but generally they are all aimed at providing remanufactured items meet a supplier’s quality standards
+All core exchange programs have some common elements, but generally, they are all aimed at ensuring remanufactured items meet a supplier’s quality standards.

 FinditParts is the largest single-source Internet distributor of heavy duty OEM and aftermarket parts.
 FinditParts is your partner in keeping your heavy duty truck on the road.